Approximate Graph Colouring and the Crystal with a Hollow Shadow: Overview of results and techniques

 There is a natural way to produce a family $\{T_i\}$ of tensors satisfying such symmetries: One starts with a high-dimensional tensor $C$ whose low-dimensional oriented projections (i.e., projections onto oriented hyperplanes) are equal.
 Then, the family of \emph{all} (not necessarily oriented) low-dimensional projections of $C$ satisfies the required symmetries.
 We call such a tensor $C$ a \emph{crystal}, while the \emph{shadow} of $C$ is any of its oriented projections.
 We then reformulate the problem to its final form; the solution of this problem is the main technical result of the paper.

-The rest of the paper is conceptually organised in three parts, each corresponding to a different phase of the proof of Theorem~\ref{thm_BLPAIPk_no_solves_AGC}: (1) a \emph{pre-processing} phase, where $\BA^k$ acceptance is turned into a multilinear problem; (2) a \emph{multilinear} phase, where the multilinear problem is solved (i.e., hollow-shadowed crystals are mined); (3) a \emph{post-processing} phase, where the solution of the multilinear problem is translated back to the algorithmic framework, and it is used to recover a fooling instance.
+\paragraph{Organisation of the paper} The rest of the article is conceptually organised in three parts, each corresponding to a different phase of the proof of Theorem~\ref{thm_BLPAIPk_no_solves_AGC}: (1) a \emph{pre-processing} phase, where $\BA^k$ acceptance is turned into a multilinear problem; (2) a \emph{multilinear} phase, where the multilinear problem is solved (i.e., hollow-shadowed crystals are built); (3) a \emph{post-processing} phase, where the solution of the multilinear problem is translated back to the algorithmic framework, and it is used to recover a fooling instance.
 Full details of the three phases are discussed in Sections~\ref{sec_BA_hierarchy_through_tensors},~\ref{sec_crystals}, and~\ref{sec_fooling_BA}, respectively, after providing some preliminaries in Section~\ref{sec_preliminaries}.
 Sections~\ref{subsec_BA_hierarchy_through_tensors},~\ref{subsec_crystals}, and~\ref{subsec_fooling_BA} below give a more intuitive overview of the contents of each of them.